Code-Institute-Submissions/CI-MS2-Dungeon-Raider/README.md

 ## <a name="support">Support</a>

-For any issues or information, please email me on scottsimpson7@googlemail.com

 Thanks for taking the time to view my README.
 I hope you enjoyed your visit to my page.